Today we’ll show you how easy it is to create the look of stained glass using Sharpie markers and a glass jar.

 Yes, like any permanent marker, Sharpies will stain clothing, floors and furniture, so make sure your kids are dressed appropriately, and that you protect your work surface when you’re using them.

 How to create the look of stained glass with Sharpie Markers and a jar:

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 - clean, dry glass jar

-- Sharpie Markers (I LOVE the 80’s GLAM line of Sharpies – the colours are so yummy)
+- Sharpie Markers (we LOVE the 80’s GLAM line of Sharpies)

 Before colouring your jar, wash it in hot soapy water and dry it thoroughly.
 You want to remove any residue that could prevent the ink from adhering to the surface of the jar.